-- b.
-The EMSA regulations do not apply to a school district or county office of education, or its personnel. - 4.
-HSI PEDIATRIC FIRST AID CPR AED IS ACCEPTED BY NYSDOH for First Aid Certifications for NYS Children's Camp Staff under Summer Day Camp First Aid. - 5.
+- injector training in California, you must purchase and use the ASHI Use and Administration of Epinephrine Auto-Injectors program which is EMSA approved until 9/30/2025. - b.
+The EMSA regulations do not apply to a school district or county office of education, or its personnel. - HSI PEDIATRIC FIRST AID CPR AED IS ACCEPTED BY NYSDOH for First Aid Certifications for NYS Children's Camp Staff under Summer Day Camp First Aid. - 5.
 This program satisfies the New York State Commissioner of Education Commissioner's CPR and First Aid requirements for Coaches.
-Per the Department, content on concussion management, epinephrine, glucagon, and naloxone administration doesn't authorize individuals to administer these drugs and does not align precisely with the NYS regulations for concussion management's specific training requirements. - Class length is influenced by class preparation, available equipment, skill practice method, instructor efficiency, and number of students.
+Per the Department, content on concussion management, epinephrine, glucagon, and naloxone administration doesn't authorize individuals to administer these drugs and does not align precisely with the NYS regulations for concussion management's specific training requirements. - 6.
+Class length is influenced by class preparation, available equipment, skill practice method, instructor efficiency, and number of students.
 These factors may increase or decrease the time needed to meet the required terminal objectives. - 7.
 This program is currently available in English and Spanish.